mattdesl/install-if-needed/README.md

 - `devDependencies` dev dependencies to install
 - `optionalDependencies` optional dependencies to install

-Other options are passed to [spawn-npm-install](https://www.npmjs.com/package/spawn-npm-install) and the install command (e.g. `stdio`).
+Other options are passed to [spawn-npm-install](https://www.npmjs.com/package/spawn-npm-install).

 On complete, `cb` is called with `(err)` status.
 All dependencies also accept a single string instead of an array.